csvurt/stl-reader/README.md

 var vn = stlReader.read(toArrayBuffer(data));
 ```

+The returned vn array contains interleaved vertex normal data, like so,
+[Vx, Vy, Vz, Nx, Ny, Nz, ...] and so on.
+Ideal for directly passing onto a
+vertex shader.

 The *read()* function takes as input an ArrayBuffer.
 You can use the function
 below to convert a Node Buffer to an ArrayBuffer (see discussion regarding this
 code snippet [here](http://stackoverflow.com/questions/8609289/convert-a-binary-nodejs-buffer-to-javascript-arraybuffer)).